The Singlet-Triplet Gap of Cyclobutadiene: The CIPSI-Driven CC($P$;$Q$) Study

-While our numerical evidence clearly demonstrates that the CIPSI computations characterized by $N_{\text{det(in)}} = 10,000,000$ result in the $P$ spaces which are unnecessarily large for accurately approximating the CCSDT energetics using the CIPSI-driven CC($P$;$Q$) approach, we include them in our analysis since they also allowed us to extrapolate the near-full-CI $E_\text{var}+\Delta E_r^{(2)}$ potentials shown in Figure \ref{fig:figure1} by following the procedure described in Refs.\ \onlinecite{cipsi_2,cipsi_benzene,cbd-loos-2022} (see, also, Ref.\ \onlinecite{cipsi-ccpq-2021}).
+While the numerical evidence discussed in the next section clearly demonstrates that the CIPSI computations characterized by $N_{\text{det(in)}} = 10,000,000$ result in the $P$ spaces which are unnecessarily large for accurately approximating the CCSDT energetics using the CIPSI-driven CC($P$;$Q$) approach when the cc-pVDZ and cc-pVTZ basis sets are employed, we include them in our analysis since they also allowed us to extrapolate the near-full-CI $E_\text{var}+\Delta E_r^{(2)}$ potentials, such as those presented in Figure \ref{fig:figure1} for a cc-pVDZ basis, by following the procedure described in Refs.\ \onlinecite{cipsi_2,cipsi_benzene,cbd-loos-2022} (see, also, Ref.\ \onlinecite{cipsi-ccpq-2021}).
 In this procedure, the $E_{\text{var},k}+\Delta E_{r,k}^{(2)}$ energies extracted from the last four to six Hamiltonian diagonalizations of the CIPSI sequence leading to the final $|\Psi^{(\text{CIPSI})}\rangle$ state are plotted against the corresponding $\Delta E_{r,k}^{(2)}$ corrections and the resulting data, fit to a line, are extrapolated to the $\Delta E_r^{(2)}=0$ limit.
-In the case of the CIPSI calculations performed in this work, to extrapolate the reasonably smooth PECs for the lowest singlet and triplet states of cyclobutadiene out of our largest CIPSI runs corresponding to $N_{\text{det(in)}}=10,000,000$, shown in Figure \ref{fig:figure1}, we had to use the last six $E_{\text{var},k}+\Delta E_{r,k}^{(2)}$ and $\Delta E_{r,k}^{(2)}$ values of each of these runs.
-Using fewer than six values resulted in unphysical bumps in the extrapolated potentials.
-In addition to allowing us to comment on the quality of the CCSDT energetics in the Introduction, the extrapolated CIPSI PECs shown in Figure \ref{fig:figure1} serve in this study as reference potentials for assessing the accuracy of the $E_\text{var}$, $E_\text{var}+\Delta E^{(2)}$, and $E_\text{var}+\Delta E_r^{(2)}$ energies obtained in the CIPSI calculations using various values of $N_{\text{det(in)}}$ from a 1--10,000,000 range.
+In the case of the CIPSI calculations employing the cc-pVDZ basis set, to extrapolate the reasonably smooth PECs for the lowest singlet and triplet states of cyclobutadiene out of our largest CIPSI runs corresponding to $N_{\text{det(in)}}=10,000,000$, shown in Figure \ref{fig:figure1}, we used the last six $E_{\text{var},k}+\Delta E_{r,k}^{(2)}$ and $\Delta E_{r,k}^{(2)}$ values of each of these runs, since using fewer than six values resulted in unphysical bumps in the extrapolated potentials.
+The determination of the extrapolated $E_\text{var}+\Delta E_r^{(2)}$ energies of the lowest ${}^1A_{g}(D_{2\text{h}})$ and ${}^3B_{1g}(D_{2\text{h}})$ states of cyclobutadiene at the R and TS geometries using the cc-pVTZ basis had to be handled differently.
+In this case, we relied on the last four $E_{\text{var},k}+\Delta E_{r,k}^{(2)}$ and $\Delta E_{r,k}^{(2)}$ values obtained in the $N_{\text{det(in)}}=10,000,000$ CIPSI runs.
+Using more values than four led to problems with producing a sensible result for the extrapolated $E_\text{var}+\Delta E_r^{(2)}$ energy of the lowest singlet state at the TS geometry.
+In addition to allowing us to comment on the quality of the CCSDT energetics in the Introduction, the extrapolated $E_\text{var}+\Delta E_r^{(2)}$ energies serve in this study as the reference data for assessing the accuracy of the $E_\text{var}$, $E_\text{var}+\Delta E^{(2)}$, and $E_\text{var}+\Delta E_r^{(2)}$ values obtained in the CIPSI calculations using various choices of $N_{\text{det(in)}}$ from a 1--10,000,000 range.